-December 4th at at 13:15 Robert Valner will defend his thesis “Design of TeMoto, a Software Framework for Dependable, Adaptive, and Collaborative Autonomous Robots” for obtaining the degree of Doctor of Philosophy (Physical Engineering)
+December 4th at 13:15 Robert Valner will defend his thesis “Design of TeMoto, a Software Framework for Dependable, Adaptive, and Collaborative Autonomous Robots” to obtain the degree of Doctor of Philosophy (Physical Engineering)

 Supervisors: